Nov05/Udacity-Python-28-Days/README.md

 # Udacity-Python-28-Days

 This is a repository for Udacity online course "Learn Python in 28 Days".
+This course is designed for people who don't have any programming experience.

 Instructors: Karl Krueger, Kelly Howard